Here are my recommendations for a good-quality Te Araroa Gear list. The Te Araroa is known for being hard on gear, with lots of rain and mud.

 Best Sleeping Bag for Te Araroa

-There are some great quality ultralight sleeping bags for the Te Araroa Trail that will be perfect for the trail.
+There are many choices of ultralight sleeping bags for the Te Araroa Trail.
 Here are my recommendations.

 Best Ultralight Quilts for Te Araroa

 In recent years many ultralight hikers have moved from sleeping bags to ultralight quilts.
 I think they are a better and lighter option for most people.
 They function well until the temperatures get a couple of degrees below freezing.
-At that point a sleeping bag becomes a better option as they function better in colder weather.
+At that point, a sleeping bag becomes a better option as it functions better in colder weather.

 Best Sleeping Mat for Te Araroa